brendonmlopes/metalPrint/README.md

 # metalPrint

 metalPrint is a project designed to provide tools, code, and resources for metal 3D printing using Arduino/RaspberryPi-based hardware control.
+This project aims to simplify the process of controlling metal 3D printers by providing a modular and extensible codebase that can be adapted for various hardware configurations.

 ## Features